Nutrition and Dietetics at Messiah College

 - Plan and prepare nutritious and delicious meals for large groups using the College’s dining services kitchens.

 - Compete for dietetic internships accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), including Messiah's own post-graduate dietetic internship that has been granted candidacy for accreditation by ACEND.

-Messiah’s nationally recognized Internship Center helps place students in a variety of nutrition and dietetics internships.
-A few examples include:
+Messiah’s Career and Professional Development Center places students in a variety of nutrition and dietetics hands-on learning experiences.
+A few examples include working in:

 - Food service organizations